arthurcloche/mini-gl/README-MiniNodes.md

 # MiniNodes - Custom Effect Nodes for miniGL

 MiniNodes are reusable effect components that extend miniGL's capabilities with common image processing and visual effects.
-They provide a clean, composable API for building complex shader pipelines.
+They are now fully integrated into the miniGL library and provide a clean, composable API for building complex shader pipelines.

 ## Quick Start